 You will walk the road for 0.16 miles and enter the woods at a yellow gate.

 Soak in the coolness of this place with its tree cover and beautiful trillium in the spring.
-To the left in the woods you’ll notice rock structures, these are probably remanence of farming activity that was common in the valley.
+You’ll notice rock structures to the left in the woods; these are probably remanence of farming activity that was common in the valley.

 This is a good place to stop and enjoy the first growth forest in which you have been climbing since just above the falls.

 From the lean-to to the summit is the hardest part of the hike.
 The climb out of the notch is steep and can be unforgiving.
 Take your time and choose your ascent route carefully.
 You will climb about 1,000 feet in the first 0.55 miles of the 0.8 miles to the summit.
 The heading is generally southeast, but don’t head too far south on the ridge as you will end up wandering around looking for the summit canister.

 You can find some nice ledges with views back toward West Kill and Rusk and East Rusk on your ascent.
 This is especially true when the leaves are down.
 You will also encounter bands of new growth spruce, which can be difficult to traverse.

 Another bushwhack nearby: Rusk and East Rusk in the Catskills

 If you take your time, use your compass, and pick your ascent routes well, you should enjoy the grandeur of this place.
 Remember to err to the east rather than south on the climb.
 Even if you miss the summit heading more to the east, you’ll probably find the herd path (See map below).